 Upstream Fundamentals of the Oil Market

 Understanding the fundamentals and economic nuances of the energy market and oil supply chain helps lay a firm, data-based foundation for an effective energy management strategy.
 Upstream market fundamentals refer to the entire process leading up to the production of crude oil and natural gas including exploration, drilling, and oil refining.
-This particular concept has a proven history of being the most profitable across all segments of the In the coming sections, the regulatory and operational process of oil drilling, oil and gas formation, and some of the economic variables oil companies are cognizant of are discussed in greater detail.
+This particular concept has a proven history of being the most profitable across all segments of the industry.
+In the coming sections, the regulatory and operational process of oil drilling, oil and gas formation, and some of the economic variables oil companies are cognizant of are discussed in greater detail.

 Obtaining the Rights to Drill